BLADDER RETRAINING

 PERFORM KEGEL EXERCISES

 By strengthening the muscles that are directly and indirectly involved with urination, you will be able to better control when you have to go.
 For a full guide on how to do kegel exercises, click here.
-And men, Kegels are for you, too – click here for a guide specifically to help you do them as well.
+Men, for a can also do Kegels!
+Click here for your ulitmate guide on kegels for men.

 Sometimes, it’s the simplest of things that can make a massive difference.
 To improve your success with bladder retraining, you can also try these tips:

-Limit beverages that increase urination, including caffeinated drinks like sodas, coffee, and tea (click here to see more about diet and exercise tips for bladder control)
+Limit beverages that increase urination, including caffeinated drinks like sodas, coffee, and tea (learn more about diet and exercise tips for bladder control here.)

 Drink less fluid before bedtime